Skip to content

 What’s happening in the Autumn term?

-Our Class Novel for Autumn 2 is ‘Dragon Rider’ by Cornelia Funke:
+Our Class Novel for the Autumn term is ‘Dragon Rider’ by Cornelia Funke:

 A dragon.
 A boy.
 A journey.